kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-So-You-Wann-See-Some-Creepy-Crawlies?.md

 ---
 layout: post
-title: Day 5&#58; So you wanna see some creepy-crawlies?
+title: Beijing&#58; So you wanna see some creepy-crawlies?
 ---

 Location: Beijing, China